dsberger/dsberger.github.io/_posts/2016-07-06-victory-over-feature-testing-in-node.md

 I originally learned web development in Ruby on Rails.
 Rails has been around for a decade, and the community has a commitment to test-driven development, so the suite of testing tools is very robust and stable.
 This has two consequences for me, now, trying to learn Node.

 One, where Rails tends to have one established solution that is very well documented, Node has many options with varying levels of usability.
 If you're writing feature tests for a Rails app, you're going to use Capybara inside Rspec.
 In the Node ecosystem, there is Zombie.js, Protractor, Intern, and the package I finally settled on, Nightwatch.
 (I probably missed some in that list!)
-There doesn't seem to be ay consensus about which way is _the best_, which is what I want to hear as a learner.
+There doesn't seem to be any consensus about which way is _the best_, which is what I want to know as a learner.

 Two, everything is so turnkey in Rails that I didn't have to tangle with the details of testing.
 Figuring out how to create and maintain a separate test environment wasn't something I had ever done before.
 I think I got it right and my test suite will be easy to expand now, but who knows!